MASTERGOKUL/Zoho-Summer-Internship/README.md

 Zoho Summer Internship Start Date - 21 May 2024

+Task to analyse and make a performance testing/ benchmarking tool for mysql

+Analysed some of the tools for benchmarking, choosed sysbench due to it gives some more parameters

+Created a simple web application that can run some load test using sysbench to make benchmarking easier...

 1. The main code of sysbench is inside "Sysbench directory", it got lot of version The code that is actually running the webs are inside
 * sysbench -> sysbench_prepare_param.sh (to prepare database for the test)